Skip to Main Content

 Watch this video to learn how to use OneSearch to locate print and electronic books through the library.

-CSUN students, faculty, and staff can now borrow library books and physical media through its contactless Locker Pickup service.
-The lockers are located outside on the southeast corner of the Library portico ( see map ), and you are welcome to pick up your items 6:00 a.m. - 10:00 p.m. seven days a week.
+CSUN students, faculty, and staff can also borrow library books and physical media through its contactless Locker Pickup service.
+The lockers are located outside of the Library portico, and you are welcome to pick up your items 6:00 a.m. - 10:00 p.m. seven days a week.
 If you require an accommodation, please contact Library Guest Services at libcirc@csun.edu or call (818) 677-2274.

 How Do I Search for Books?